JNSwanson/ESP-Home-iBoost/README.md

 radio.writeRegister(CC1101_FREQ0, 0xe8);
 ```

 Look at the LQI value in the debug output for an indication of received packet quality.
 Lower is better.
 Using the default settings a typical LQI of around 100 could be seen at approx. 5M from the iBoost.
-My changing the frequency to `21 65 EB` the LQI dropped to 1 or 2.
+By changing the frequency to `21 65 EB` the LQI dropped to 1 or 2.
 A significant improvement in packet quality.

 When looking at the debug output the bytes from the received packets are printed.
 The third byte represents the source of the packet: